-- Gender. - Date of birth. - Smoker status (except for mortality-only policies which were written on undifferentiated premiums). - Record type (i.e. In force, exit or claim, dependent on the structure of data that is supplied). - Policy number (or other unique identifier).

-- Details of the type of cover (see below). - Policy Commencement Date. - Initial Benefit Amount (to allow analysis by amount band). - Current Benefit Amount (to allow analysis weighted by amounts). - Whether a policy/life is rated (unless you only supply data on "standard rates" cases). - Date and type of exit, if applicable (for census data, only claims will be supplied).
+- Record identifier, to enable ready identification of a record should a query arise. - Gender. - Date of birth (see below). - Smoker status (except for mortality-only policies which were written on undifferentiated premiums). - Record type (i.e. In force, exit or claim, dependent on the structure of data that is supplied). - Policy number (or other unique identifier). - Details of the type of cover (see below). - Policy Commencement Date. - Initial Benefit Amount, to allow analysis by amount band (see below). - Current Benefit Amount, to allow analysis weighted by amounts (see below). - Whether a policy/life is rated (unless you only supply data on "standard rates" cases). - Date and type of exit, if applicable (for census data, only claims will be supplied).
 Our preferred field for the date of claim is the date of death (or diagnosis of a critical illness).